lunarys/vbackup/README.md

 ### Synchronization
 #### rsync-ssh
+Send the backup to a remote destination using rsync over ssh.

 | Key | Required | Default | Description |
 |-----|----------|---------|-------------|
 | compress | no | false | Compress the files before transmitting. |